Posted on ::

 • No maintenance overhead

-If you work in infrastructure, you might feel the same tension.
-You know how to build complex systems, but do you want to maintain them at home?
+If you work in infrastructure, you might feel the same pull.
+You know how to build complex systems, but maintaining them at home is another matter.

-The answer isn't one-size-fits-all.
-Self-hosters might say I'm overcomplicating.
+Self-hosters might say I'm overcomplicating it.
 Homelabbers might say I'm not going far enough.
-Both are probably right.
+They'd each have a point.

 Final Thoughts

 Labels don't matter much.
 I run services at home.
-Some are simple, some are unnecessarily complex.
+Some are simple, some are more complex than they need to be.
 I learn things, break things, and occasionally fix them.

-If you're somewhere in between too, that's fine.
-Pick what works for your time, hardware, and interest level.
+If you're somewhere in between, pick what works for your time, hardware, and interest level.